-Florida / Mississippi // Not only the scene of snow-white beaches and emerald waters but also historic forts, beach lovers and history buffs align in Gulf Islands National Seashore.
+Florida / Mississippi // Not only the scene of snow-white beaches and emerald waters but also historic forts, Gulf Islands National Seashore aligns beach lovers and history buffs.
 Gluing the Gulf coast together, it comprises several separate coastal portions in Florida and Mississippi.

 For a complete Gulf Islands package, start at the western end of Santa Rosa Island in the Florida Panhandle.

-Stunning beaches are everywhere, with an overwhelming amount of access points, the warm Gulf of Mexico shifts between blue and emerald green and the solitude alone is breathtaking.
+Stunning beaches are everywhere, with an overwhelming amount of access points, the warm Gulf of Mexico shifting between blue and emerald green and remarkable solitude.
 Make sure to bring beach gear and snacks for a full day — you’ll not want to leave before sunset.